On the original Ulam's problem and its quantization: Introduction

-In this paper we study the class of piecewise linear Fermi-Ulam accelerators.
+In this paper we study a general class of piecewise linear Fermi-Ulam accelerators.
 We show that under general resonance conditions on the system parameters, the classical accelerators exhibit typical recurrence and the escaping orbits constitute a zero-measure set on the phase space of infinite volume.
-Meanwhile, the quantum resonant accelerators enjoy quadratic energy growth in general, and the quasi-energy spectra are absolutely continuous with finitely many continuity components.
+Meanwhile, the quantum accelerators under general resonance enjoy quadratic energy growth in general, if not always, and the quasi-energy spectra are absolutely continuous with finitely many components.
 Our results cover and greatly generalize those in \cite{Zha98} and \cite{Seba90} as special cases.

-Also, we provide an explicit procedure on how to locate the escaping orbits, though exceptionally rare, in the classical resonant Fermi-Ulam accelerators.
-In particular, this includes Ulam’s very original proposal \cite{Ulam61}, and the linearly escaping orbits found by Zharnitsky therein \cite{Zha98} correspond to an accelerating segment on a very particular invariant curve in our language, and hence we provide a complete answer (modulo a null set) to Ulam’s original question.
-In addition, for the quantum accelerators, we reveal the direct connection between the energy growth and the shape of the quasi-energy spectra with explicit formulas.
+Also, we provide an explicit procedure on how to locate the escaping orbits, though exceptionally rare, in the classical Fermi-Ulam accelerators under general resonance.
+In particular, this includes Ulam’s very original proposal \cite{Ulam61} (which is the special resonance case in our Definition \ref{def:resonance}), and the linearly escaping orbits found by Zharnitsky therein \cite{Zha98} correspond to an accelerating segment on a very particular rational invariant curve in our language (c.f.
+Example \ref{example:escbdd}), and hence we provide a complete answer (modulo a null set) to Ulam’s original question.
+In addition, for the quantum accelerators, we reveal the direct connection between the energy growth behavior and the shape of the quasi-energy spectra with explicit formulas.

-From a technical point of view, in the classical accelerators, the rigidity of the piecewise linearity forces the dynamics to be singular and parabolic, making it impossible to apply classical tools such as KAM theory or hyperbolicity as done in many of the existing literature.
-For quantum accelerators, the time dependence, especially the delta jumps in wall motions, prevents direct application of a lot machinery for handling Schr\"odinger equations, just as in the case of the (in)famous kicked rotators.
+From a technical perspective, in the classical accelerators, the rigidity of the piecewise linearity forces the dynamics to be singular and parabolic, making it impossible to apply classical tools such as KAM theory or hyperbolicity as has done in many of the existing literature.
+For quantum accelerators, the time dependence, especially the delta kicks in wall motions, prevents direct application of a lot machinery for handling Schr\"odinger equations, just as in the case of the (in)famous kicked rotators.
 We combine several techniques from adiabatic theory, infinite ergodic theory, and quantum Floquet theory to tackle the challenges.\\